5T33Z0/Clover-Crate/ACPI/README.md

 ### TgtBridge

 The `TgtBridge` is a field/function inside the `ACPI > DSDT > Patches` section of the Clover `config.plist`.
-It's purpose is to limit the scope of binary DSDT patches to only work within a pre-defined section/area of the `DSDT`.
+It's purpose is to limit the scope of binary renames to only work within a pre-defined section/area of the `DSDT`.

 For example: renaming the method `_STA`to `_XSTA` in device `GPI0`: